aavetatu/salt-mini-project/README.md

-# Salt project for Configuration Management Systems course by [Tero Karvinen](terokarvinen.com)
+# Salt project for Configuration Management Systems course

 This is a school project and its purpose is to make it as  easy as possible for me to start using Debian11 since I don't need to install nearly anything manually.